 Think you’ve got what it takes?
 Aviva’s application form contains a short but important questionnaire.
 Put your best effort into completing it, as it’s all about your motivations (you will be able to attach your CV).
 Aviva wants to know why you are interested in accountancy, and in Aviva as an employer.
 If you match Aviva’s criteria, you’ll be asked to complete some numerical and critical reasoning tests.
 Pass those and you’ll have a video interview.
-The final stage will be a virtual assessment day in early 2021.
+The final stage is a virtual assessment day.
 ‘I remember thinking that the assessors were down-to-earth and personable,’ says Dale, reflecting on her application experience.
 ‘This made me immediately think Aviva would be the perfect place to have a career!’

 Want to learn more about Aviva?
 Return to the Aviva employer hub.